scenerystack/community/docs/reference/api/scenery/SVGGradient.md

 # SVGGradient

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/SVGGradient.ts](https://github.com/phetsims/scenery/blob/main/js/display/SVGGradient.ts) for the most up-to-date information.

 ## Overview

 Base type for controllers that create and keep an SVG gradient element up-to-date with a Scenery gradient.